uwe-e/uwe-e.github.io/_posts/2022-06-12-BSEtunes-xamarin-v1025.markdown

 in the address field, then the uri will be saved with the **https:** scheme.
 If you need an http address, then you type in the entire address with the included scheme like **http://yourownbsetunes.com**.

-The *Explore* proposals will be displayed in a carouselview again.
+The random "Discover" suggestions are now displayed in a carouselview again.
 The CollectionView has been replaced.

 ## Questions??
 If you have questions, [here's]({{site.repositories.bsetunes_xamarin}}) the source code.